-No, there are many programs taught in English all over the world.
+No, there are many programs taught in English besides the UK; including, Italy, Egypt and, Turkey.

 Yes!
 All credits come back as Albion credit when you study on an Albion approved program.
 Some classes can count toward your major as long as you get prior approval from your department chair and the registrar.
 Also, you can fulfill your global category by studying abroad and keeping a journal that you will turn in when you come back.
 (Journal guidelines are available in our office.)